Critical system: Safety critical

 Safety critical systems deal with scenarios that may lead to loss of life, serious personal injury, or damage to the natural environment.
 Examples of safety-critical systems are a control system for a chemical manufacturing plant, aircraft, the controller of an unmanned train metro system, a controller of a nuclear plant, etc.

 Mission critical

 Mission critical systems are made to avoid inability to complete the overall system, project objectives or one of the goals for which the system was designed.
 Examples of mission-critical systems are a navigational system for a spacecraft, software controlling a baggage handling system of an airport, etc.

 Business critical

 Business critical systems are programmed to avoid significant tangible or intangible economic costs; e.g., loss of business or damage to reputation.
 This is often due to the interruption of service caused by the system being unusable.
-Examples of a business-critical systems are the customer accounting system in a bank, stock-trading system, ERP system of a company, Internet search engine, etc.
+Examples of business-critical systems are clients' accounting systems for a bank, a stock-trading systems, enterprise resource planning systems, search engines, etc. These are often delineated via a business impact analysis.
+The term is sometimes used interchangeably with 'mission critical'; however business critical systems can be defined as those not necessary during incidents, while mission critical systems are seen as essential for any operations at any time.